PI

 Caitlyn Garcia

 Caitlyn is a sophomore at the University of Florida studying Biotechnology.
 Her research interests include using technologies such as CRISPR/Cas9 to help treat genetic disorders.
 She hopes to get a PhD in the future in order to further pursue these interests.
-She loves donuts.
+Her current research centers around finding genetic suppressors for the temperature-sensitive dhc-1 mutant which models multiple neurological and physiological disorders.

 Alexis Koch